USB to CAN Firmware Flashing

 -

-If the output below is displayed, compilation has been successful
+If the following content is output, the compilation is successful

 Linking out/klipper.elf